Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 4. Added browse page with carousel.
 The carousel iterates through the works in the database and diplays each, one after the other, featuring elements of each work.

 5. Created the add_work function.
 This gives the user a selection of genres with their rough timelines for reference.
-The rest of the data is filled in themselves.
+The rest of the data is filled in by the user.

-6. Removed autocomplete from some aspects of the form as it was not aesthetically pleasant, particularly in the login section.
+6. Removed autocomplete from some aspects of the form as it was not aesthetically pleasing, particularly in the login section.
 It is helpful in adding a composer or searching.

 7. Altered JS for the carousel as clicking any buttons on it were overridden by the carousels inbuilt turn function.

 8. Created index text search via python3 - from app import mongo.
-Will search the works collection for a composer name or genre.
+This allows the user to search the works collection for a composer name or genre.

-9. Added and wired up edit and delete functions, only available to the user that added that work_id, or to the admin.
+9. Added functional edit and delete functions, only available to the user that added that work_id, or to the admin.

 10. Styled and changed general layout of site.
 Discarded pointless pages, added a modal to confirm logout request, and dropdown to confirm delete request.